What is expungement?

 Massachusetts General Laws Chapter 276, Sections 100E to 100U allows people who meet certain conditions to expunge, or wipe clean, a criminal charge from their record.
 Examples of ways you can expunge your record include if law enforcement made an error or if the crime charged is no longer a crime.

 The law has changed, and you may qualify for an expungement.
-Expungement means totally wiping out any evidence of the event and destroying everything related to it.
-You want that.
-If you qualify it is a great way erase in your life that shouldn’t define who you are.
-A criminal record, whether juvenile or adult can follow you forever, whether it is personal, employment or other collateral consequences.
-We don’t like evidence of a criminal act.
-Expungement can close that chapter of your life for good; if you qualify.
+Expungement means totally wiping out any evidence of the event.
+A criminal record, whether juvenile or adult, can follow you forever if it has personal, employment, or other collateral consequences.
+Expungement can close that chapter of your life for good, if you qualify.

-The first is a Time-based expungement.
-In order to qualify for this type of expungement (ALL):
+The first is a time-based expungement.
+In order to qualify for this type of expungement the offense:

-The second is a non-time-based expungement.
-A person in the Commonwealth of Massachusetts qualifies for a non-time-based expungement if their criminal record was created based on:
+Additionally, a person in the Commonwealth of Massachusetts qualifies for a non-time-based expungement if their criminal record was created based on:

-IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A CRIME, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING TO ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.
+IF YOU OR A LOVED ONE WISH TO EXPUNGE A RECORD, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING TO ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.

 CALL 781-393-5900 TO LEARN MORE ABOUT YOUR AVAILABLE DEFENSES.